bralax/ShotPut/README.md

      *  This endpoint does some stuff.
      *  @endpoint /{age}/
      *  @type GET
-     *  @queryParam name your name for the system to interpret
+     *  @queryParam name String your name for the system to interpret
-     *  @pathParam age your age for the system to think about
+     *  @pathParam age Int Required your age for the system to think about
-     *  @formParam height your hieght to be contemplated
+     *  @formParam height Int Required your height to be contemplated
-     *  @requestHeader token a java web token
+     *  @requestHeader token String Required a java web token
-     *  @responseHeader cookies a updated java web token for the future
+     *  @responseHeader cookies String a updated java web token for the future
      *  @responseStatus 200 the system liked you
      *  @responseStatus 403 you are unworthy of access
      *  @responseType json